 How to Sharpen an Axe with a File

-- Step 4: Hold the file at a 15-20-degree angle.
-Use one hand to hold the handle of the file while the other changes the angle.
+- Step 4: You will need to hold the file at an angle of 15 to 20 degrees.
+Use one hand to hold the file while the other to set the angle.

 - Step 6: Work into the primary and secondary bevel while assessing the cutting edge.

-Tip: Remember to count the number of strokes when sharpening to maintain a clean edge on both sides.
+Tip: Remember to count the number of strokes you make to ensure that you do the same number on the other side.
+This will maintain a clean edge on both sides.

 How to Sharpen an Axe with a Whetstone

-- Step 2: Coat the axe edge with a lubricant (preferably water or oil).
+- Step 2: Coat the edge of the axe with a lubricant.
+You can either use water or oil.

 - Step 3: Place the edge of the head on the whetstone.
-Ensure it matches the angle of the bevel.
+You want to ensure that it matches the angle of the bevel.

 - Step 4: Use circular motions to rub the stone against the edge.
 Move the whetstone from one side to the other while applying gentle pressure.

-- Step 6: Work both sides of the blade equally until the burr is gone.
+- Step 6: Worth both sides of the blade equally until the burr is gone.

 - Step 7: Use a finer whetstone for more refined, razor-sharp edges.